Translating Research Into Practice

 Return to Contents

-AHRQ Research on Caring for Children With Asthma.
-Translating Research Into Practice Fact Sheet.
-February 2000.
-AHRQ Publication No. 00-P025.
-Agency for Healthcare Research and Quality, Rockville, MD. http://www.ahrq.gov/research/chilasth.htm
+Improving Quality of Care for People With Depression.
+Translating Research Into Practice.
+Fact Sheet.
+AHRQ Publication No. 00-P020, January 2000.
+Agency for Healthcare Research and Quality, Rockville, MD. http://www.ahrq.gov/research/deprqoc.htm